Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Asset management vs configuration management is not the right mindset for today.

-Manual asset and configuration management is greatly enhanced with applications that provide automated IT discovery and service mapping, along with contract management and basic asset and configuration management features within the same toolset.
-All of the asset and configuration management data is stored in the same system, and the entire lifecycle can be managed as separate parts of a holistic process:
+Applications that offer automated IT discovery and service mapping, along with contract management and basic asset and configuration management features within the same toolset, greatly enhance manual asset and configuration management.
+They store all asset and configuration management data in the same system.
+Thus allowing the entire lifecycle to be managed as separate parts of a holistic process.
+Let’s see the process in detai:

 Typically, while different groups manage the financial and configuration aspects of the asset, they are working on distinct views of the same record, enabling the organization to properly manage the item from procurement through retirement with as much automation as possible.

 The only concept to add to this is the role of virtual instances.
-Each virtual environment is often considered an asset, although the organization will need to make certain decisions concerning environments that are instantly provisioned/de-commissioned through automation, to manage the capacity of service.
+Each virtual environment is often considered an asset.
+However, the organization will need to make certain decisions concerning environments that are instantly provisioned/decommissioned through automation to manage the capacity of service.

 Once the rules are set, the asset and configuration management tool should have the ability to adjust appropriately and is often integrated with cloud management tools to enable this level of management for virtual/cloud environments.